aleksandrshoshiashvili/AwesomeSpotlightView/README.md

 AwesomeSpotlightView is a nice and simple libriary for iOS written on Swift 3.
-It's highly customisable and easy-to-use tool.
+It's highly customizable and easy-to-use tool.
 Works perfectly for tutorial or coach in your app.

 ![icon](https://psv4.vk.me/c812529/u11225888/docs/fc40c590a745/giphy.gif?extra=caA0mh9X42MfFm8ChqUAF2_2Tttvce1V1FY00NtuAdvO-bBHmegvRQTnUGrDekzAzFktvyzZCsFvC9CNhItk5vrw4IlMw6lPsxdv-xBTqySVUVETixB_)